samyeyo/Webview/README.md

 - Render files from a virtual host (ie a local folder)
 - No other dependencies (no need for `Webview2Loader.dll`)

-## :small_blue_diamond:Installation
+## :small_blue_diamond:Requirements

-### Requirements

 #### LuaRT programming framework
 Webview for LuaRT is not a standalone module, it depends on the LuaRT toolchain which must have already been installed before proceeding.
-Go to (LuaRT Homepage)[https://www.luart.org] to it.
+Go to (LuaRT Homepage)[https://www.luart.org] if you have not already installed it.

 #### Microsoft Edge Webview2 runtime
-Webview for LuaRT depends on the Microsoft Edge Webview2 runtime installed on your Windows operating system.
+Webview for LuaRT depends on the Microsoft Edge Webview2 runtime.
 The runtime is already installed on Windows 10 and Windows 11.
 If not, follow this link to download and install the [Microsoft Edge Webview2 runtime](https://developer.microsoft.com/fr-fr/microsoft-edge/webview2/)

+## :small_blue_diamond:Installation

 ### Installation